-John G. Valeri Jr. has over 30 years of experience providing advice regarding state and federal environmental laws and regulations, including obtaining permits and approvals involving multiple environmental media for complex projects.
+John G. Valeri Jr. has more than 30 years of experience providing advice regarding state and federal environmental laws and regulations, including obtaining permits and approvals involving multiple environmental media for complex projects.
 He provides strategic policy advice on major state and federal legislative and regulatory initiatives.
-He also represents public utilities and renewable energy project owners and operators in achieving their development and business objectives, as well as before the New Jersey Board of Public Utilities.
-Additionally, John regularly appears before the New Jersey Department of Environmental Protection, the United States Environmental Protection Agency, the Office of Administrative Law and in appeals before the New Jersey Superior Court, Appellate Division.

 Electric Generation Sector